gabeklein/expressive-mvc/README.md

 ```
 <!-- <a href="https://codesandbox.io/s/deep-state-simple-e3xcf"><sup>View in CodeSandbox</sup></a> -->

 One of the static-methods on your class will be `use`.
-It is a hook; it will create a new instance of model and bind it to this component.
+This is a hook; to create a new instance of model, and attach it to the component.

 Now, we can "edit" the instance properties as we see fit.
-When values change, our hook handles any need for a new render.
+When values change, our hook calls for a refresh, as needed.

 <br/>

 <h2 id="concept-destruct">Destructuring</h2>

-[Subscribers are lazy](#concept-lazy), and will only update for values seen to be in-use.
+[Model hooks are lazy](#concept-lazy), and will only update for values seen to be in-use.

 A good idea is to destructure the values needed.
 This keeps intent clear, and avoids unexpected behavior.

-After destructuring though, often we still need access to the full state.
-To cover for this, a `get` and `set` property are available (not to be confused with the keywords).
+After destructuring though, we'll often still need access to full state.
+Covering for this, a `get` and `set` property are always defined (not to be confused with keywords).

 ### `set`